bs2kbs2k/smlinux/README.md

 	sudo apk add build-base python3 audiofile-dev sdl2-dev glew-dev zenity

-Some build targets depend on additional packages, for example Android builds require `android-sdk`/`openjava-jdk`, dos targets require `djgpp`, web targets enscripten, sm64nx requires gcc version 8 or newer, or using sdl1 requires additional libraries, all of which smlinux only installs when those targets are specified.
-Users of distros without apt will need to install appropriate gcc, sdl, or JDK if needed.
+Some build targets depend on additional packages, for example Android builds require `android-sdk`/`openjava-jdk`, DOS targets require `djgpp`, web targets emscripten, sm64nx requires gcc version 8 or newer, or using sdl1 requires additional libraries, all of which smlinux only installs when those targets are specified.
+Users of operating systems without advanced package tool may need the appropriate GCC/SDL/JDK pre-installed in such cases.

-**Ubuntu/Debian** If smlinux detects `apt`it is used to install the following packages:

-	zenity git python3 python3-pip python3-pyqt5 wget unzip unrar p7zip-full build-essential bsdmainutils binutils libaudiofile-dev libglew-dev libsdl2-dev libusb-1.0-0-dev libzstd-dev mplayer

 **macOS** If smlinux detects `Darwin` the following packages are installed with `brew`: